37 Best Things To Do In Florence, Italy

 Bargello Museum

-It remained the headquarters of the Florentine police until 1859, and has been a national museum of gothic and Renaissance sculptures since 1865.
+It remained the headquarters of the Florentine police until 1859 and has been a national museum of Gothic and Renaissance sculptures since 1865.

-Bargello Museum is open from 8:15 am to 5:00 pm, but it is closed on the 2nd and 4th Monday of each month.
 A combined ticket allows you to visit this museum, the Cappelle Medicee, Palazzo Davanzati, Orsanmichele Museum, and Casa Martelli.

 Casa di Dante Museum